Stormy Daniels didn't sue Trump for money, but for the right to speak out

 Cohen appears not to have signed for "Dennison"; he signed a separate signature line, on behalf of the entity "Essential Consultants."
 The signature lines for Trump/Dennison in the documents are blank.

 According to the allegations in Daniels' complaint, this was not an oversight.
 It was allegedly a deliberate choice by Trump so that he could deny knowledge of the agreements if they surfaced publicly.
-If true, this was a tactical gambit by the Trump team, which could now prove fatal to the contract.
+If true, this was a tactical gambit by the Trump team that could now prove fatal to the contract.

 On the other hand, an attorney's signature on documents may not bind or impair the client's substantial rights, as in the case of settlement and compromise of claims.